Bloc/portfolio-kami/about.md

 feature-img: "img/color.png"
 ---

 Hi, I'm Jake.
 I'm a husband and father who also happens to be studying web development as a student at Bloc.io.
-I learned about web development and coding bootcamps in 2015.
-I tried it out and took various free courses and finally in 2016 I decided to take the plunge after I realized I couldn't put it down!
+I first found out about web development and coding bootcamps in 2015.
+I tried out coding through various free courses offered by Codecademy and was immediately hooked!
+I wanted to learn more but didn't know where to really start.
+Finally in 2016 I decided to take the plunge and enroll in Bloc's apprenticeship program because I knew if I never pursued this, I would regret it for the rest of my life.

 I created this blog to document my coding journey and to make myself reflect and put my thoughts into words.
 Here you'll see the projects I've worked on as I share my experiences.
 If you read this, I hope you enjoy it!
 Feel free to reach out to me if you have questions or are interested in web development too!